-42. If a reporting entity utilizes the look-through approach for the valuation of the downstream noninsurance holding company instead of obtaining audited financial statements of the downstream noninsurance holding company, the financial statements of the reporting entity shall include the following disclosures:
+42. If a reporting entity utilizes the look-through approach for the valuation of the downstream noninsurance holding company instead of obtaining audited financial statements of the downstream noninsurance holding company, the financial statements of the reporting entity shall include the following disclosures for each noninsurance holding company in which the look-through approach is utilized:

-The name of the downstream noninsurance holding company;

-The carrying value of the investment in the downstream non insurance holding company;
+Information that details the name of the downstream noninsurance holding company (including whether the reporting entity has looked-through more-than-one holding companies) along with details on the carrying value, goodwill and admitted value of the holding company.

+Information on the entities held by the noninsurance holding company that includes their carrying value, assignment of goodwill (and how this assignment was determined), whether audited financial statements were obtained, and the ultimate admitted value.

 The fact that the financial statements of the downstream noninsurance company are not audited;

 The fact that the reporting entity has limited the value of its investment in the downstream noninsurance holding company to the value contained in the audited financial statements, including adjustments required by this statement, of SCA entities and/or non-SCA SSAP No. 48 entities owned by the downstream noninsurance holding company and valued in accordance with paragraphs 22-25;

 The fact that all liabilities, commitments, contingencies, guarantees or obligations of the downstream noninsurance holding company, which are required to be recorded as liabilities, commitments, contingencies, guarantees or obligations under applicable accounting guidance, are reflected in the reporting entity’s determination of the carrying value of the investment in the downstream noninsurance holding company, if not already recorded in the financial statements of the downstream noninsurance holding company.

+Example Disclosure for Inclusion in the A/S Illustrations:

+(NAIC staff is not proposing to data-capture this information.)

+For the year-end 2018 financial statements, the reporting entity reported the value of a downstream holding company using the look-through approach permitted in SSAP No. 97 as the downstream holding company was not supported by audited financial statements.
+Pursuant to the provisions in SSAP No. 97, the look-through approach is only permitted when the downstream noninsurance entity is an 8.b.iii entity, and the downstream holding company does not own any other assets which are material to the downstream holding company other than the audited/non-audited entities held by the downstream holding company.
+Additionally, the downstream noninsurance holding company is not subject to liabilities, commitments, contingencies, guarantees or obligations which are materials to the downstream holding company.

+In accordance with the provisions of SSAP No. 97, the investment of the downstream holding company has been limited to the value contained in the audited financial statements, including adjustments required by SSAP No. 97, of the SCA entities (and SSAP No. 48 entities) owned by the downstream noninsurance holding company pursuant to the valuation requirements detailed in SSAP No. 97, paragraphs 22-25.
+Detail of how the reported investment of the downstream holding company was determined using the look-through approach is shown below: